solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 ### 5.2 Order landmark versions with the same rootLandmark in the same Property Account
 #### 5.2.1 Landmark versions with a temporal relation *hasNextVersion*
+* Create *hasPreviousVersionInSRCOrder / hasNextVersionInSRCOrder* :
+    * A *hasNextVersion* B
+    * A in the same property account than B
+    * In the original table, row of B should be after row of A
 ```sparql
 PREFIX cad: <http://rdf.geohistoricaldata.org/def/cadastre#>
 PREFIX rico: <https://www.ica.org/standards/RiC/ontology#>